“”

 Now, we're rescripting that narrative.
 It's not that having a boyfriend is inherently embarrassing, at least as I see it.
 It's this attitude of centering your love life, and demanding that other women do as well, that feels dated and reductive and just...I don't know, cheesy?

-And listen, I don't think the answer is trying to be counter-cultural by going against what you want for yourself in pursuit of seeming "cooler" or "less embarrassing".
+And listen, I don't think the solution here is to be counter-cultural by going against what you want for yourself in pursuit of seeming "cooler" or "less embarrassing".
 If you want a heterosexual partnership, love that for you (and for me, a happily married straight lady).

 The moral of the story?
 It’s not embarrassing to want a hetero partnership.
 But the culture that surrounds this institution?
 It’s way overdue for some rescripting.